Manual Testing vs Automation Testing

 What is Manual Testing?

-When to use Manual Testing?
+When should you use Manual Testing?

 Manual Testing prevails when cognitive and behavioral abilities are required to test the software.

-It mainly works well for testing
+It mainly works well for testing:

 - User Interface (UI)